maim-lain/haremhotel/README.md

 - when in room at night auto open menu: Sleep, Use computer
 - remove options when nothing to do (utility room, lin's stuff)
   - remove utility from stairs, \*\*=1st floor, \*=room?
-- change utility room name to shower/sauna idek
+- change utility room name to shower/sauna idek, probs shower
   - add go back box or make it bigger in util room
 - faster check mail? - auto check first time you go to front door.
 Check Mail (empty) to make easier too.
 - ask if turn cest on or off at start of the game.